You want smart political talk without the meltdowns?

 And they're sharing some news articles together.

-Then they're talking about Black Lives Matter, and then they're talking about, he says at one point, I think it's clear he's capturing all the white poor voters who the mainstream Republicans abandon in all but name in the quest for the almighty dollar.
+And then they're talking about, he says at one point, I think it's clear he's capturing all the white poor voters who the mainstream Republicans abandoned in all but name in the quest for the almighty dollar.

 Yeah, it's not good, she says.

-And then it goes on to, are you kidding me?
+And then it goes on to, are you kidding me, Duck Dynasty and Scott Bayo?

-Meaning those were people that were supporting Donald Trump.
+Meaning, those were people that were supporting Donald Trump.

-Uh Charles in charge of making fun of Scott Bayo in this case.
+Charles in charge of making fun of Scott Bayo in this case.

 It's pathetic.